,

 Other Publications:

-• Breckler, S. J. (in press).
+• Breckler, S. J. (2004).
 Hold still while I measure your attitude: Assessment in the throes of ambivalence.
-In G. Haddock & G. Maio (Eds.), Theoretical Perspectives on Attitudes for the 21st Century: The Gregynog Symposium.
-London: Routledge.
+In G. Haddock & G. Maio (Eds.), Contemporary Perspectives on the Psychology of Attitudes (pp. 77-91).
+Hove: Psychology Press.

 • Breckler, S. J. (1999).
 Persuasion.
 Entry in D. Levinson, J. Ponzetti, & P. Jorgensen (Eds.), Encyclopedia of Human Emotions.
 New York, NY: Macmillan Reference.